 The internet never forgets!

-- All practices should ensure they have a clear, robust, binding written contract with their practice management software suppliers and all other external data processors that ensures they comply with GDPR.
+- All practices should ensure they have a clear, robust, binding written contract with their practice management software suppliers and all other external data processors that ensure they comply with UK GDPR.

 - Who can hear your phone call?